-- 51% of Canadian seniors own life insurance and yet, the fair market value of this asset cannot be accessed because of egregious government legislation. - Canadian seniors are unaware of the hidden value they could access in their life insurance through life settlements and this ignorance is a serious barrier to getting legislation changed. - Billions of dollars are at stake.
-Currently, the life insurance companies are blocking more than a million dollars a day from flowing into the hands of Canadian seniors.
-In the U.S., the Life Insurance Settlement Association (LISA) estimates \$8 billion in life settlements have been paid out in the last three years. - Canadian life insurers not only continue lobbying efforts to prevent regulatory change, they are pushing to introduce new, damaging legislation - currently, in Saskatchewan.
-Their actions need to be mitigated.
-And they continue to intimidate financial advisors and brokers and misinform them and the media by co-mingling life settlements with viaticals and stranger originated life insurance (STOLI). - In the life settlement industry, financial advisors and other professionals on whom the public rely, must come together and correct the financial imbalance so that the value of this asset class moves to its rightful owners and into the economy. - We have formed the not-for-profit, Life Settlement Industry Association of Canada (paralleling LISA), which will represent the interests of all those in the industry. - A three-step plan is being implemented.
+- Canadian life insurers not only continue lobbying to prevent regulatory change, they are pushing to introduce new, damaging legislation currently, in Saskatchewan.
+And they continue to intimidate financial advisors and brokers and misinform them and the media by co-mingling life settlements with viaticals and stranger originated life insurance (STOLI). - Canadian financial advisors (more than 11,000), brokers and other professional agents (more than 83,000), on whom the public rely, must come together and support legislative change that will correct the financial imbalance so that the value of this asset class moves from insurance companies to its rightful owners, and into the economy. - The not-for-profit, Life Insurance Settlement Association of Canada (paralleling LISA in US), is representing the interests of Canadians owning life insurance, especially seniors, as well as those in the life settlement industry. - To date, considerable work has been done, led by Leonard Goodman, and now is the time to build on these important first steps and establish a cohesive coalition in support of this professional advocacy organization. - A three-step plan is being implemented.